|Nutritional Guidelines (per serving)|

 - 2 tablespoons salt

-- 1 1/2 cups powdered milk (instant nonfat dry)
+- 1 1/2 cups instant nonfat powdered milk

 Combine the flour, sugar, salt, and powdered milk in a large bowl and mix with a wire whisk to combine thoroughly.

-Note: Use in place of commercial hot roll mix, adding yeast to the recipe as specified.
-For most recipes, you'll use about 3 to 4 cups of this mix plus 1 (.25-ounce) package instant dry yeast.
-Start with three cups of the mix and add enough water to form a soft or firm dough, according to the recipe.
+For most recipes, you'll use about 3 to 4 cups of this mix plus one (1/4-ounce) package instant dry yeast.
+Start with 3 cups of the mix and add enough water to form a soft or firm dough, according to the recipe.
+This recipe makes a large amount of mix; if you don't think you will use all of it within the 6 months, you can cut the recipe in half.